 Spectre brings Daniel Craig's Bond full throttle and full circle.
-Shot on glorious 35mm film, Spectre delivers spectacular action, beautiful Bond girls, exotic locations and riveting Bond villains.
+Shot on glorious 35mm film, Spectre delivers spectacular action and riveting Bond villains, but with formalic storytelling.

 Spectre is rated PG-13 (Parents Strongly Cautioned).
 For intense sequences of action and violence, some disturbing images, sensuality and language.

 Mike, Mike, and Oscar